 Although no air monitoring data were found for the Blockson facility, urinalysis data for 25 workers were found for the period between 4/20/1954 and 2/20/1958.
 Urine samples were received by the AEC on 10 different dates.
 The number of samples that were analyzed for each worker varied from 1 to 10 with values ranging between 0.000 to 0.017 mg/L. The Health and Safety Division of the AEC New York Operation Office performed the analyses.
 The method of analysis was the fluorometric method, which had a detection limit during that time period of 0.0038 mg/L (Wilson 1958).
-These data were used to fit intakes for each of the workers using the IMBA-Expert program (Birchall 2002).
-The data were fitted using an assumed relative error of 30%.
+These data were used to fit intakes for each of the workers assuming a relative error of 30%.
 A chronic inhalation intake from 08/15/1952 to 03/31/1962 was assumed for each worker.
-The material was assumed to be Absorption Type M (ICRP 1995) and ICRP 66 default parameters were used in the IMBA-EXPERT program (Birchall 2002) to calculate intakes.
+The material was assumed to be Absorption Type M (ICRP 1995) and ICRP 66 default parameters were used to calculate intakes.
 The resulting calculated chronic intake rates were lognormally distributed with a median of 24 pCi/d and a geometric standard deviation of 1.6.